 For discussions on each of the planets of Jyotiṣa, consider taking our online course, The Planets: Exploring Our Relationship with the Nine Archetypal Personalities, co-taught by Dr. Robert E. Svoboda and Dr. Claudia Welch.

-*while I have studied Jyotiṣa, I am not a Jyotiṣi (astrologer).
+Note: while I have studied Jyotiṣa, I am not a Jyotiṣi (astrologer).
 I don’t give readings.
-I was not teaching astrology.
-I was simply sharing my understanding of the nature associated with each planet.
+I do not teach astrology.
+In this course, I simply share my understanding of the nature associated with each planet.

 by Dr. Claudia Welch January 2016